-The District is a member of the Colorado Special Districts Property and Liability Pool (Pool) as of December 31, 2021.
+The District is a member of the Colorado Special Districts Property and Liability Pool (Pool) as of December 31, 2022.
 The Pool is an organization created by intergovernmental agreement to provide property, liability, public official's liability, boiler and machinery and workers compensation coverage to its members.
 Settled claims have not exceeded this coverage in any of the past three fiscal years.

 The District pays annual premiums to the Pool for liability, property, public official's liability and workers compensation coverage.
 In the event aggregated losses incurred by the Pool exceed amounts recoverable from reinsurance contracts and funds accumulated by the Pool, the Pool may require additional contributions from the Pool members.
+Any excess funds which the Pool determines are not needed for purposes of the Pool may be returned to the members pursuant to a distribution formula.